Semantic-Org/Semantic-UI/README.md

-# Pre-Release
+# Pre-Release (Not ready for usage)

 This is a pre-release version of Semantic, many features may be broken or missing.

-Build tools are not yet available, and APIs may be updated regularly.
+Documentation is very loose, build tools are not yet available, and APIs may be updated regularly.

 **Please use at your own discretion.**